jhpyle/docassemble/_docs/interviews.md

   simplify and generalize the way questions are asked.
 * [Legal Applications] - Explains some special objects types that are useful for interviews created by legal practitioners.
-* [Special Variables] - Describes variables that have special properties
-* [Reserved Names] - Lists the variable names you aren't allowed to use because they would conflict with the functionality of **docassemble** and [Python].
+* [Special Variables] - Describes variables that have special properties, as well as variable names you aren't allowed to use because they would conflict with the functionality of **docassemble** and [Python].